AdobeDocs/id-service.en/help/release-notes/notes-2018.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Unrealistic spike in the unique visitor count </p> </td>
-   <td colname="col2"> <p>With the release of Experience Cloud Identity Service 3.1.0, we found an issue that created an unrealistic spike in the unique visitor count when this version was implemented.
+   <td colname="col2"> <p>With the release of Visitor ID Service 3.1.0, we found an issue that created an unrealistic spike in the unique visitor count when this version was implemented.
 This behavior is exhibited only with the latest version of ECID, v3.1.0, and if a user has selected the "Allow from current website only" option in the privacy settings of a Safari browser.
 Version 3.1.2 fixes this issue. </p> </td>
   </tr>
  </tbody>
 </table>